dmtrinh/loan-default-prediction/README.md

 * Features with high percentage of missing values:
 ![Features with high % of missing values](./output/table_features_with_over_40_pct_missing_values_.png)

 After this initial pass, we are left with 32 features, some still with missing values.
-Further examination of each feature by `issue_d`, we see that the earliest non-NULL value varies.
-This indicates that features were added over time to the dataset.
+Further examination of each feature by `issue_d`, we see variations in the earliest non-NULL value.
+This indicates that some features were added over time to the dataset.
 ```
 Earliest non-Null value for [ addr_state ]: 			2007-06-01 00:00:00
 Earliest non-Null value for [ annual_inc ]: 			2007-06-01 00:00:00